activatedgeek/blog/site/contents/soc/org/charity.md

   because of lack of information (or abundance of misinformation) during the COVID-19 pandemic.

+- [arXiv](https://arxiv.org/about/donate): This is probably one of the best things to happen to open science.

 - [Let's Encrypt](https://letsencrypt.org/donate/): Help the world get free SSL certificates.
 Protect your cyber home(s) from intruders.
 Don't even go near websites that don't have HTTPS at the least.